PowerPointLabs/PowerPointLabs-Website/_docs/effects-lab.md

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/effects-lab-7.png">

-Next, select the shape, select `Recolor Remainder` from the Effects Lab dropdown, then choose the scheme to use - in our example here, we chose Gray Scale.
+Next, select the shape, select `Recolor Remainder` from the Effects dropdown menu, then choose the scheme to use - in our example here, we chose Gray Scale.

 <img class="box-shadow" src="{{ site.baseurl }}/img/docs/effects-lab-10.png">